pedro-curto/Git-Workshop/README.md

    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
    ```

 3. After running the command, you will see a prompt:git config --global user.email "your_email@example.com"
-3. After running the command, you will see a prompt:git config --global user.email "your_email@example.com"

    ```